On The Outside

 SLIDING SCALE WORKSHOPS & TALKS

 Over the years we’ve given dozens of talks and workshops, sharing our experiences gardening alongside incarcerated students.
-Invite us to your community group, garden club or student organization to shine a light on this vital work happening in prison yards just outside Boston.
+Invite us to your community group, garden club or student organization to shine a light on this vital work happening in Greater Boston prison landscapes.
 We discuss prison gardens and greenhouses as tools for healing, expanded healthy food access and skill-building for our incarcerated neighbors.
 Talks and workshops are offered on a sliding scale.
 Reach out to info@thenewgardensociety.org to learn more.